OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 ---
-title: 'Merge multiple Excel tables into a single table'
+title: 'Combine data from multiple Excel tables into a single table'
 description: 'Learn how to use Office Scripts to combine data from multiple Excel tables into a single table.' ms.date: 03/30/2021
 localization_priority: Normal
 ---

-# Copy Excel tables into a new table
+# Combine data from multiple Excel tables into a single table

 This sample combines data from multiple Excel tables into a single table that includes all the rows.
+It assumes that all tables being used have the same structure.

 There are two variations of this script:

 1. The [first script](#office-scripts-sample-code-copy-all-tables-in-excel-to-a-new-table) combines all tables in the Excel file.
-It assumes that all tables in the Excel files have the same structure.
 1. The [second script](#office-scripts-sample-code-copy-tables-from-select-worksheets-into-a-new-table) selectively gets tables within a set of worksheets.
-It assumes that all the tables in those select worksheets have the same structure.

-## Office Scripts sample code: Copy all tables in Excel to a new table
+## Sample code: Combine data from multiple Excel tables into a single table

 Download the sample file <a href="tables-copy.xlsx">tables-copy.xlsx</a> and use it with the following script to try it out yourself!